spryker/spryker-docs/docs/marketplace/dev/front-end/202304.0/setting-up-the-merchant-portal.md

 ## Requirements

 To build Merchant Portal, install or update the following tools:
-- [Node.js](https://nodejs.org/en/download/)—minimum version is v16.
+- [Node.js](https://nodejs.org/en/download/)—minimum version is v18.
-- [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)—minimum version is v8.
+- [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)—minimum version is v9.

 ## Overview

 The main environmental differences between the existing frontends (Yves, Zed) and Merchant Portal are the following:
-- Minimum Node.js version is v16.
+- Minimum Node.js version is v18.
-- Minimum npm version is v8.
+- Minimum npm version is v9.

 Using a *unified* approach, all frontend dependencies must be installed in one step.

-The entire project is now an *npm Workspace*, meaning each submodule declares its dependencies.
+The entire project is now an *npm workspace*, meaning each submodule declares its dependencies.
 During the installation stage, npm installs all of those dependencies and stores them into the root of the project.

 ## Install dependencies and build Merchant Portal